 “Hey!
 No fair!”
 Rett laughed.
 “Supposed to be air only!”

 “It was an accident!”
 Ken protested his innocence but couldn’t hold back giggles.
 Almost instantly he shot a hand forward and a strong blast of air drove the balloon away from his basket and towards Rett’s.

 Two women stood a few yards away at the edge of the field, watching them.
 “Rett has made remarkable progress the past few months,” Bethany Solace observed.
 “I admit I had reservations about your plan to bring him to Dagr.”

 Arete smiled kindly and nodded.
 “I did too,” she confessed.
 “It was a gamble, but I had a feeling it was exactly what he needed.”
 Her eyes never left the boys.
-“He knew that what happened with his parents wasn’t his fault, but he still felt guilt over not being able to stop it.
-When I explained to him about Kenton…” The Paladin paused as she recalled her talk with the lad.
+“He knew what happened to his family wasn’t his fault, but he still felt guilt over not being able to stop it.
+When I explained to him about Ken…” The paladin paused as she recalled her talk with the lad.
 She smiled proudly.
-“He set his jaw and demanded that I take him with me – even before I’d asked if he would go.
-He was quite firm that he needed to be there and help the boy.”
+“He set his jaw and demanded that I take him with me even before I’d asked if he would go.
+He insisted he needed to be there and help the boy.”

 “You showed him he was not alone in the world.”
-Bet nodded towards the field, her eyes on Kenton.
+Bet nodded towards the field, her eyes on Ken.
 “It showed Ken that he was not alone, either.”

-“How is Kenton doing?
+“How is he doing?
 His magic is impressive, but how is he otherwise?
 Is he settled in yet?”